samerabbas77/Restaurant_Focal/README.md

 ## Project Overview

 The Restaurant Management System is a comprehensive solution for managing restaurant operations efficiently.
-It allows for table reservations, order management, menu customization, billing, review management, and provides an admin dashboard to streamline the workflow of restaurant staff and improve customer satisfaction.
+It allows for table management, reservations management, order management, , review management, and provides an admin dashboard to streamline the workflow of restaurant staff and improve customer satisfaction.

 ## Features